r3fang/TaFuCo/README.md

 ### A Full Example for Rapid Mode
 ```
-$ ./TaFuCo rapid A431-1-ABGHI_S1_L001_R1_001.fastq.gz A431-1-ABGHI_S1_L001_R2_001.fastq.gz
+$ ./tafuco rapid A431-1-ABGHI_S1_L001_R1_001.fastq.gz A431-1-ABGHI_S1_L001_R2_001.fastq.gz
 ```
 ### A Full Example for Predict Mode
 ```
 $ sort -k5,5n genes.gtf > genes.sorted.gtf
-$ ./TaFuCo predict data/genes.txt data/genes.sorted.gtf hg19.fa A431-1-ABGHI_S1_L001_R1_001.fastq.gz A431-1-ABGHI_S1_L001_R2_001.fastq.gz
+$ ./tafuco predict data/genes.txt data/genes.sorted.gtf hg19.fa A431-1-ABGHI_S1_L001_R1_001.fastq.gz A431-1-ABGHI_S1_L001_R2_001.fastq.gz
 ```

 ## FAQ

  1. **How fast is TaFuCo?**
  On average, **~5min** per million pairs using a single x86_64 32-bit 2000 MHz GenuineIntel processor.
  We tested TaFuCo (rapid mode) on 43 real RNA-seq data against 506 genes candidates.
 On average, TaFuCo spends ~5min per million pairs.
 However, the running time is not absolutely linear to the number of reads.
-We found most of the time has been spent on the alignment for the step *fusion refinement* and *junction refinement*, therefore, the more fusions in the sample identified, the longer TaFuCo usually runs.
+We found TaFuCo spends most of the time on the alignment for the step *fusion refinement* and *junction refinement*, therefore, the more fusions in the sample identified, the longer TaFuCo usually runs.

  2. **What's the maximum memory requirement for TaFuCo?**
- **1GB** would be enough for **rapid** mode predicting against 1,000 genes, **predict** will take over more memory since it reads the whole reference genome into RAM.
+ **1GB** would be enough for **rapid** mode predicting against 1,000 genes, **predict** will take over more memory than that because it reads the whole reference genome into RAM.
- The majority (~90%) of the memory occupied by TaFuCo-rapid is used for storing the kmer hash table indexed from reference sequences.
-Thus, the more genes are being tested, theoretically the more memory will be taken over.
+ The majority (~90%) of the memory occupied by TaFuCo (rapid) is used for storing the kmer hash table indexed from reference sequences.
+Thus, the more genes are being tested, the more memory will be taken over.
 Based on our simulations, predicting against ~1000 genes with k=15 always takes less than **1GB** memory in rapid mode, which means TaFuCo can safely be used on most of today's PCs.

  3. **How precise is TaFuCo?**
  **~0.85** and **~0.99** for sensitivity and specificity on the simulated data.
- We randomly constructed 50 fused transcripts and simulated Illumina pair-end sequencing reads from constructed transcripts using [art](http://www.niehs.nih.gov/research/resources/software/biostatistics/art/) in paired-end mode with parameters setting as `-p -l 75 -ss HS25 -f 30 -m 200 -s 10` and run ```./TaFuCo rapid``` against simulated reads, then calculate sensitivity and specificity.
+ We randomly constructed 50 fused transcripts and simulated Illumina pair-end sequencing reads from constructed transcripts using [art](http://www.niehs.nih.gov/research/resources/software/biostatistics/art/) in paired-end mode with parameters setting as `-p -l 75 -ss HS25 -f 30 -m 200 -s 10` and run ```./tafuco rapid``` against simulated reads, then calculate sensitivity and specificity.
 Repeat above process for 200 time and get the average sensitivity and specificity.

- 4. **What are the genes being tested in the rapid mode?**
+ 4. **What are the predefined gene candidates in rapid mode?**
- We have a list of 506 genes that have been found fused with other genes in the literature, those genes serve as a default gene set if user does not really know what genes should be tested.
+ We have a list of 506 genes that have previously been found frequently fused with each other.

  5. **How many genes should I test each time?**
  Let's make it clear, the more genes being tested, the more memory TaFuCo will grasp.
 The relationship between number of tested genes (N) and memory usage is linear(R=0.99) when N<3000 as shown in the table below.